gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/README.md

 * The ATM Booth Kiosk, the ATM and the Self-service Machine channels posed the highest risk of fraud among the transaction devices.

 * The peak periods of fraud incidents are during holidays.

+* The untuned k-Nearest Neighbors (KNN) model is the best performer for our fraud detection task based on a high recall meaning it detects a larger proportion of fraud cases as compared to other models analysed.
+Also it has highest AUPRC showing a strong performance in balancing precision and recall as compared to other models analysed

 # 📌 Recommendations
 ---